trywilco/wilco-docs/docs/building-your-quest/conditions/array-find.md

   ...
 ```

-In this example we perform api call on Heroku and name the action `heroku_log_drains`.
+In this example we perform an action that returns an array and name the action `action_result`.
 Then, we test if the result array has an elements that contains the string `newrelic.syslog.nr-data.net`.

 ## Relevant Triggers